YosysHQ/yosys/docs/source/using_yosys/synthesis/fsm.rst

 FSM handling
 ============

-The :cmd:ref:`fsm` command identifies, extracts, optimizes (re-encodes), and re-synthesizes finite state machines.
+The `fsm` command identifies, extracts, optimizes (re-encodes), and re-synthesizes finite state machines.
 It again is a macro that calls a series of other commands:

 .. literalinclude:: /code_examples/macro_commands/fsm.ys
    :language: yoscrypt
    :start-after: #end:
-   :caption: Passes called by :cmd:ref:`fsm`
+   :caption: Passes called by `fsm`

 See also :doc:`/cmd/fsm`.